mebusy/notes/dev_notes/note_18.06_2.md

 Proof: since x,y in row sapce,  x-y is also in row space.
 Suppose Ax=Ay , then A(x-y) = 0.
 That is, x-y also in nullspace. x-y should be the zero vector, that is x=y.

 From the row space to the column space,  it we limited it to those 2 spaces , and then its inverse, called pseudo-inverse.
 A matrix A is really a nice,invertible mapping from row space to columns space.

+Find the Pseudo Inverse A⁺

+- Start from SVD :  A=U∑Vᵀ
+    - ∑∑⁺ , (mxm), trying to be I,  projection on column space
+    - ∑⁺∑ , (nxn), trying to be I,  projection on row space
+    - A⁺ = V∑⁺Uᵀ